 You can take a maximum of three electives during the programme, however if you undertake the additional term, you complete an additional three electives.

-The Masters in Analytics and Management (MAM) is aimed at recent graduates and early career professionals with up to two years of relevant work experience.
+The Masters in Analytics and Management (MAM) is aimed at recent graduates who have graduated within the last two years, with a maximum of two years of postgraduate work experience.
 You should have a strong quantitative skill set - gained through existing work experience or your degree – and you should want to build a strong career in the analytics space.

 MAM is for those seeking a career as a Business or Data Analyst in the digital, consulting, retail, consumer goods, healthcare or finance sector.
 Graduates with strong analytical skills are sought after by organisations across sectors looking for data translators to drive strategic decisions.